 First of all, let me say that we are not comparing apples to apples here.
-Although you can use both Canva and Photoshop to create graphic designs, they are entirely different tools.
+Although you can use both Canva and Photoshop to create good-looking graphic designs, they are entirely different tools.
 Below, you will find out why.

 1. Ease of Use & Learning Curve